tldraw/tldraw/packages/tlstore/api-report.md

 // @public (undocumented)
 export const compareSchemas: (a: SerializedSchema, b: SerializedSchema) => -1 | 0 | 1;

-// Warning: (ae-incompatible-release-tags) The symbol "ComputedCache" is marked as @public, but its signature references "UnknownRecord" which is marked as @internal
-//
 // @public
 export type ComputedCache<Data, R extends UnknownRecord> = {
     get(id: IdOf<R>): Data | undefined;
 };

-// Warning: (ae-incompatible-release-tags) The symbol "createRecordType" is marked as @public, but its signature references "UnknownRecord" which is marked as @internal
-//
 // @public
 export function createRecordType<R extends UnknownRecord>(typeName: R['typeName'], config: {
     migrations?: Migrations;